-Residents of each room, in cooperation with a staff member, will complete a Room Condition Report upon arrival.
+Residents of each room should notify a staff member is noticed upon their arrival.
 Every attempt is made to promptly repair or replace damaged items once they are reported to staff at the Stone Lab office.
 Maintenance request forms can be found in the dining hall near the restrooms.

 - Residents will be individually charged for damages they cause based upon repair or replacement costs necessary to restore the room, cottage or hall facilities to approximate original condition.
 Charges will be billed only to the resident(s) who caused the damage or who permitted damage to occur, when this can be determined.

-- Residents of a room will be held mutually responsible for any damage that occurs after they have moved in and that is not indicated on the Room Condition Report.
+- Residents of a room will be held mutually responsible for any damage that occurs after they have moved in.
 An individual resident will be held responsible if individual responsibility can be determined.

 - To observe damage being done to a building, its furnishings or its equipment and not notify housing staff is viewed as complicity and may result in shared financial or disciplinary liability.

 - In public or semipublic areas of the buildings, damages are charged to individuals or groups when responsibility is established.
 Repetitive patterns of excessive damage or housekeeping concerns may also be billed to residents of an entire community when individual responsibility cannot be established.

 - Residents are accountable for any damages caused by equipment or appliances in their possession.

 - Nonpayment of charges levied against a resident by Stone Laboratory may result in disciplinary action which may include placing student records on hold.